All in One View

 He takes a look at the model’s architecture, and notices that it is very large for its stated purpose, with many channels per convolutional layer, and very wide fully connected layers in the head.
 He realises that his workstation’s GPUs may not have enough memory to train the model effectively in its current form, and begins to consider his options.

 The first option is familiar to Miguel: offload the work to a cloud GPU compute provider.
 He browses them, in turn, and is able to find the hardware configuration for most of them from datasheets and documentation.
 Knowing that FLOPs/Watt is a poor surrogate for total power usage in deep learning, he consults public datasets measuring whole-system power usage during inference, such as the MLPerf Power dataset.
-He is able to find the hardware configuration of an acceptible provider, and notes that \(Samples/Joule = (Samples/s)/(Watts) ≈ 9.89\).
+He is able to find the hardware configuration of an acceptable provider, and notes that \(Samples/Joule = (Samples/s)/(Watts) ≈ 9.89\).

 Alongside this, he considers a second option: whilst his personal workstation’s GPU is far from cutting-edge, it is by no means obsolete.
-He knows from experience that newer does not automatically mean greener, and keeps in mind during pre-job analysis, looking for oppurtunities to make the model lean enough to run on his GPU.
+He knows from experience that newer does not automatically mean greener, and keeps in mind during pre-job analysis, looking for opportunities to make the model lean enough to run on his GPU.

 Analysis